sipeed/MaixCDK/docs/doc/dev/python-bind.md

 - **Memory Management**: Ensure that Python can correctly manage the lifecycle of dynamically allocated objects returned from C++.
 - **Error Handling**: Use C++ exception handling mechanisms to manage errors, ensuring that these errors can be caught in Python.

-If you have any further questions or need additional assistance, feel free to ask.
-I hope this guide helps you successfully map your C++ code to Python functions!